Melanie Tait

 Melanie Tait (born c.
-1981) is an Australian playwright, screenwriter and author.
+1981) is an Australian playwright, radio presenter, screenwriter, and journalist.
 As of 2024 a freelance journalist, she often writes for ABC Online, Guardian Australia, and news.com.au.
 She is the author of several plays, including The Appleton Ladies' Potato Race, which was made into a film of the same name, released in 2023.

 Early life

-Melanie Tait was born in 1980 and grew up in Robertson, New South Wales, where her parents built and ran a grocery store for 34 years.
+Melanie Tait was born in 1981 and grew up in Robertson, New South Wales, where her parents built and ran a grocery store for 34 years.
 They bought "The Big Potato" in Robertson, which is located in the lot next to the store, when it was put up for sale around 2012–3.